neon-sunset/fast-cache/README.md

 }
 ```

-Wrap a regular method call
+Wrap and cache the result of a regular method call
 ```csharp
 var report = Cached.GetOrCompute(month, year, GetReport, TimeSpan.FromMinutes(60));
 ```